Tasteful tips to Dress Like a Local

 Pack Light for Small Spaces

 In the United States, everything is big.
-Strollers, food portions, and even grocery carts are triple the size they are in Japan.
+Strollers, food portions, and even grocery carts are triple their size in Japan.

 People here live in small spaces.
 They pack into train cars and crowded streets and generally take up a small area.

 Large luggage hinders travel.
-It’s cumbersome to wheel around, and it’s frowned upon and bothersome to commuters and locals.
+It’s cumbersome to wheel around and frowned upon and bothersome to commuters and locals.

 Edit your wardrobe as much as possible.
 Not only will it make you feel lighter while taking public transportation, it’ll better fit into your tiny hotel room.